 Not satisfied with loitering in your small intestine, appendix, lungs, stomach, pancreas and a host of other places, it wants to reach out to your liver, your lymph nodes, your bones, bung you up with fibrosis, and get into your heart where it can cause the most damage.
 It will also try to get into your head, metaphorically speaking – however, it will also try the physical route.

 As it spreads, it can become noisier through growth but also by secreting excess amounts of hormones and other substances.
 It knows that tumour growth and these excess hormones and substances will mimic routine illnesses such as IBS, diarrhea, stool changes including steatorrhoea, stomach cramps and bloating, asthma, facial flushing, menopause, weight loss, anaemia, fatigue, tachycardia (fast heart beat), pain, and nausea – a real witch’s brew of symptoms.
 These may manifest themselves as common endocrine conditions e.g. it can mess with your blood sugar and thyroid levels.
-These are a few examples, there can be many others.
+These are a few examples, there can be many others – it’s a real witch’s brew of symptoms.
 Neuroendocrine Cancer thinks this is great because it fools doctors into misdiagnosing you with something else which means it can continue to grow undetected and unfettered, spreading further inside you.

 If nothing is done to stop its relentless growth, it will eventually kill.